dell/csm-docs/content/docs/replication/migrating-volumes.md

 ### Single PV

-In most basic form repctl can do the same as kubectl, for example, migrating single PV from our example will look like:
+In most its basic form repctl can do the same as kubectl, for example, migrating single PV from our example will look like:

 ```shell
 ./repctl migrate pv test-pv --to-sc powermax-replication
 ```

-`repctl` will go and patch the resource for you, also you can provide `--wait` flag for it to wait until migrated PV is created in cluster.
+`repctl` will go and patch the resource for you.
+You can also provide `--wait` flag for it to wait until migrated PV is created in cluster.
 `repctl` also can set `migration.storage.dell.com/namespace` for you if you provide `--target-ns` flag.